tdba/FDP-Python-Syllabus-Pages/PART I/iteration.rst

 Confirm that ``test(num_zero_and_five_digits(1055030250) == 7)`` passes.

 Notice, however, that ``test(num_digits(0) == 1)`` fails.
 Explain why.
 Do you think this is a bug in the code, or a bug in the specifications, or our expectations, or the tests?

-.. index:: abbreviated assignment

 Abbreviated assignment
 ----------------------